Gingivitis is a common type of periodontal disease.

 Signs and symptoms of gingivitis might include:

-- Gums are tender and sometimes painful to the touch.
+- tender gums that may be painful to the touch

-Checking for signs of periodontitis may also be recommended; this may be done by X-ray or periodontal probing (an instrument that measures pocket depths around a tooth).
+Checking for signs of periodontitis may also be recommended.
+This may be done by X-ray or periodontal probing, using an instrument that measures pocket depths around a tooth.

-If the patient is diagnosed early on, and treatment is prompt and proper, gingivitis can be successfully reversed.
+If diagnosis happens early, and if treatment is prompt and proper, gingivitis can be successfully reversed.

 Treatment involves care by a dental professional, and follow-up procedures carried out by the patient at home.